June 6, 2022 • Third Third Journal

 I’m going to offer ten suggestions for clarifying your purpose.
 These “to do” items would also be helpful in a season of re-clarify your purpose.
 Perhaps you’ve had a strong sense of your life’s purpose in the past, but you’re wondering if it might be time to redefine your purpose.
 I believe the ten suggestions will be helpful no matter where you are on your “purpose path.”

 I should say at the outset that many of these suggestions can be found in other sources.
 I haven’t bothered to footnote every source that has been instructive to me.
 I’m certainly not claiming to be the first person to offer some of the suggestions you’ll find below.
 Moreover, many of these suggestions come directly from Scripture.
-I am writing here, as I usually do, as a Christian who believes that Jesus is our Lord and Savior and the Bible is God’s truthful word for us.
+I am writing here, as I usually do, as a Christian who believes that Jesus is our Lord and Savior and that the Bible is God’s truthful word for us.
 Thus, what I suggest is often a distillation of biblical teaching as I understand it.

 Because this article is getting rather long, I’m going to end with the first of the ten suggestions I have mentioned.
 If you follow this one suggestion, you’ll be heading in the right direction as you seek to clarify your life‘s purpose.